Ardent-7322/PathViz/README.md

 # PathViz

 Welcome to PathViz!
 I built this application because I was fascinated by pathfinding algorithms, and I wanted to visualize them in action.
 I hope you enjoy playing around with this visualization tool as much as I enjoyed building it.
-You can access it here (use Google Chrome!): [PathViz](https://github.com/Ardent-7322/PathViz/tree/master).
+You can access it here (use Google Chrome!): [PathViz] (https://github.com/Ardent-7322/PathViz/tree/master).

 ## Meet the Algorithms